Song Leader Training:

 This price includes:

-Private (single) room accommodations at the Dharma Centre of Canada
+• Private or shared room accommodations at the Shadow Lake Centre

 Payment Options: